fishjam-dev/fishjam-docs/docs/benchmarks.md

 - Machine `A`, running Jellyfish with one room
   - One WebRTC peer in the room (WebRTC video stream with **constant bitrate of 1.8 Mbps**)
-  - One HLS component in the room
+  - One HLS component in the room (segment length: 6 s, partial segment length: 1 s)

 - Machine `B`, running a stress test utility
   - The utility steadily increases the number of simulated clients over the course of the test, up to a given amount